abidKiller/IUT-EDUCOM/README.md

 ## Introduction
-IUT-EDUCOM is a student student management website where students can communicate with each other,share events,store files.
-It is designed for the students Islamic University of Technology(IUT).
+IUT-EDUCOM is a student management website where students can communicate with each other,share events,store files.
+It is designed for the students of Islamic University of Technology(IUT).

 ## Motivation